 Within a year of the John Innes Centre moving to Norwich in 1967, we were joined by Sir David Hopwood, beginning over 50 years of research into the bacteria Streptomyces.

-Half a decade on, we welcome the latest group to join an ongoing quest to understand something so crucial to human health and medicine, led by Professor Matt Hutchings.
+Half a century on, we welcome the latest group to join an ongoing quest to understand something so crucial to human health and medicine, led by Professor Matt Hutchings.

 We caught up with Matt to understand who he is, what his group will be working on and how he became a leading microbial scientist.

 “Until I was about 15 I wasn’t really interested in anything other than sport and drumming.
 Then, my aunt gave me a book called ‘DNA for Beginners’ and I read about the discovery of the structure of DNA and the molecular machines involved in transcription and translation of DNA.
 I’ve been hooked ever since.

 I’ve been interested in microbiology since I did my PhD and increasingly I want to understand how microbes live and survive in natural environments and how they interact with each other and with plants and animals rather than simply studying them on their own on agar plates.

 I study Streptomyces bacteria because they are so important to humans – despite more than 50 years of ground-breaking Streptomyces research at the John Innes Centre, we are only just developing the tools we need to study these bacteria in the wild.